-The onboard screen is intuitive and the wheels let you have complete control of every parameter, and to make even a little change of parameter in your patches easily, even if you are playing at the same time.
+The onboard screen is intuitive, and the wheels let you have complete control of every parameter, and make even a little change of parameter in your patches easily, even if you are playing at the same time.

-Overall the effects wiring and patches programming has got a learning curve by the way, and you will need some little time to understand how to get out the best from all your patches.
-Despite the screen is easy to read, you will have to understand how to obtain the best performances from your effects blocks.
-Nothing impossible, it just has got a small learning curve.
+Overall, the effects of wiring and patch programming have got a learning curve by the way, and you will need a little time to understand how to get out the best from all your patches.
+Despite the screen being easy to read, you will have to understand how to obtain the best performances from your effects blocks.
+Nothing is impossible, it just has got a small learning curve.